Akshitkt001/MS_FRT_HealthCareBot/README.md

 ## Azure Services Used: Azure Health Bot, Azure Web Apps Service
 ## Project Description
-HealthBot is an intelligent health chatbot designed to address the need for accessible, reliable health information, and support.
+HealthBot is an intelligent health chatbot designed to address the need for accessible, reliable health information, Voice assistant and support.
 It aims to bridge the healthcare information gap, offering accurate information, personalized recommendations, and facilitating communication with healthcare professionals.

 ## Project link:   https://github.com/Coffee-Expert/Health-bot-FRT